 - Access to Instant Discoveries™- This tool works in tandem with SmartMatch™ and allows you to apply a “bundle” of information to a person on your family tree.
 A bonus feature is that Instant Discovery™ will automatically create a source citation to document where the new data came from.
 Note, this tool will never import any data from living people on other members’ trees.
 Both Ancestry and FamilySearch offer a similar “bundling” tool when comparing “hints” or ancestor profiles from other members’ trees.

 - A bonus for those who have tested their DNA- a PremiumPlus subscription also provides access to all of the advanced MyHeritage DNA features, including:

 - Shared DNA Matches

 - Shared Ethnicities

 - Family trees can contain an unlimited number of people

 - Priority phone and email support from MyHeritage.

 Note that neither the Premium nor PremiumPlus subscriptions provide access to the MyHeritage historical records collections.
 There are two additional subscription options available to access these records.

-The Complete Subscription is a bundle option that includes both the PremiumPlus and Data Subscriptions.
+The Complete Plan is a bundle option that includes both the PremiumPlus and Data Subscriptions.
 This is the “ultimate” option that will give you unlimited space on your family tree, plus access to all of MyHeritage’s databases and historical records.
 In addition to all of the features described above, you also get access to MyHeritage’s photograph enhancing features, which can be used to restore an unlimited amount of photos:

 - MyHeritage in Color™ gives users the ability to colorize black and white photos